Luxury Coliving: What It Is and Whether It's Worth the Price

 What's a good alternative to luxury coliving?

-Mid-tier foodie colivings give you most of what people actually care about: real community, shared meals, good WiFi, curated housemates, at a fraction of the price.
+Mid-tier foodie colivings give you most of what people care about: real community, shared meals, good WiFi, and curated housemates at a fraction of the price.
 You lose the spa and the concierge.
 Most people stop using those by week two anyway.

 Come join us.